 crime

 crime is rare.
-I've accidentally left cameras and wallets in resturaunts and they didn't disappear.
+I've accidentally left cameras and wallets in restaurants and they didn't disappear.
 There are of course exceptions like wealthy foreigner-ridden Roppongi or working-class Kamagasaki, but even then it's limited to trashed bathrooms or pickpocketing.
 The random stabbings or Floridaman headlines are something you just don't see.
 If you drop something people will likely prop it up somewhere visible or hand it over to a police station.
 You'll see countless orphaned lens caps and gloves placed on bollards.
 I've had relatives leave money in self-service registers and it was still there when they came back.
+The use of bike locks are rare outside of certain wards, some shops in Kyoto don't even have locks.

 sightseeing

-It's an open question why more Japanese people don't vacation overseas but the density in domestic sightseeing locations is probably why.
+It's an open question why more Japanese people don't vacation overseas it's poverty but the density in domestic sightseeing locations is probably why.
 There's never a moment of boredom if you have the time to travel around.

 internet speed